 In special circumstances, the Minister may grant IFHP “custom coverage” to those who would not otherwise qualify for the full IFHP coverage.

-For more information about the changes to the IFHP for people living with HIV in Ontario, please contact us.
+For more information about the IFHP for people living with HIV in Ontario, please contact us.

 Sponsorship of Parents and Grandparents suspended